Marley-C-Robinson-99/Histone-4-Occupancy-Classification/README.md

 - [x] Read this README
 - [] Clone/pull/fork the acquire.py, preprocessing.py, explore.py, model.py, and Histone-4-Classification.ipynb files.
 - [] Run the Histone-4-Classification.ipynb notebook

+## What is Histone-4 Occupancy?:
+- Histones are protein structures that DNA winds tightly around, these structures condense DNA into chromatin.
+- Histone-4 specifically is linked to long-term and short-term regulation of gene expression.
+- If a DNA sequence is wound around a histone, the sequence is less likely to be expressed.